Alternative Dispute Resolution

 Law360, February 17, 2023- Tim Taylor KC joins LBKM as partner in the Middle East, further expanding the firm’s robust offerings in the region

-Lewis Baach Kaufmann Middlemiss (LBKM), a globally-recognized international litigation boutique, has added international arbitration and dispute resolution leader, Tim Taylor KC, as a partner.
+Lewis Baach Kaufmann Middlemiss has added international arbitration and dispute resolution leader, Tim Taylor KC, as a partner.
 Mr. Taylor will reside in Doha and Dubai, further expanding the firm’s growing footprint in the Middle East.

 February 2023 Aisha Bembry, managing partner of LBKM's Washington office, was featured in Law.com's "How I Made It" series.